 - 50% of the account balance as at the end of the 4th financial year, preceding the current year.

-In the above example, if partial withdrawal has to be made on April 1, 2017 the maximum amount that can be availed as loan would be lower of:
+In the above example, if the partial withdrawal has to be made on April 1, 2017, the maximum amount that can be availed as the loan would be lower of:

-Form C is required to be submitted to withdraw partial amount from the PPF account.
-Details such as account number, amount of money to be withdrawn, etc. is to me mentioned on the form.
+Form C is required to be submitted to withdraw the partial amount from the PPF account.
+Details such as account number, amount of money to be withdrawn, etc. are to be mentioned in the form.
 In case, the account is in the name of the minor, there should be an additional declaration stating that the amount is required for the use of minor child who is still a minor and is alive.

 - Life-threatening ailment or serious diseases faced by account holder/spouse/children